easytarget/esp32-cam-webserver/README.md

 * Save and restore settings
 * Control of on-board lamps, rotate the view in the browser
 * Dedicated standalone stream viewer
+* Over The Air firmware updates
 * Lots of minor fixes and tweaks, documentation etc.

+And 'reduced' by removing the Face Recognition features
+* They were a demo, only worked in low resolution modes, and were of little use in real-world applications.
+* There are other (specialised) sketches for the ESP-CAM that do use face recognition, if this is your thing :-)

 The original example is a bit incomprehensible and hard to modify as supplied.
 It is very focused on showing off the face recognition capabilities, and forgets the 'webcam' part.
 * There are many other variants of a webcam server for these modules online, but most are created for a specific scenario and not good for general, casual, webcam use.